 Myelin damage and the nervous system

-In multiple sclerosis, the protective coating on nerve fibers (myelin) in the central nervous system becomes detached and eventually destroyed.
-This creates a lesion that may cause numbness, pain or tingling in parts of the body.
+In multiple sclerosis, the protective coating on nerve fibers (myelin) in the central nervous system is damaged.
+This creates a lesion that, depending on the location in the central nervous system, may cause symptoms such as numbness, pain or tingling in parts of the body.

 Multiple sclerosis signs and symptoms may differ greatly from person to person and over the course of the disease depending on the location of affected nerve fibers.
 Symptoms often affect movement, such as: